wuxuec/JavaWeb/README.md

 # JavaWeb
-This is a practical project using JSP and Servlet
+This is a practical project using JSP and Servlet.